 -Are you the official Football Federation?

-But we do have an unofficial but important relationship with them as a team since 2003.
 We are essentially a volunteer task force striving for the progress, promotion, prosperity, and professionalism of football in Pakistan and regularly re-posting news about the sport in this country.

-We help the PFF whichever way we can (and trust me PFF really needs our help) on our own expenses etc. Be it regarding scouting Pakistani-origin players from abroad, finding coaches, discussing future projects etc.
+In the past we have helped the PFF whichever way we can on our own expenses etc. Be it regarding scouting Pakistani-origin players from abroad, finding coaches, discussing future projects etc.